-Children entering this course must have access to an acoustic piano, digital piano or electronic keyboard for regular practice, and parents should purchase John Thompson’s Easiest Piano Course, Revised Edition, Book 1 by John Thompson and Music Theory for Young Children, Book 1 by Ying Ying Ng before the course begins.
+Children entering this course must have access to an acoustic piano, digital piano or electronic keyboard for regular practice, and parents should purchase John Thompson’s Easiest Piano Course, Revised Edition, Book 1 by John Thompson and Music Theory for Young Children, Book 1 by Ying Ying Ng (both available from most good music shops) before the course begins.

 Andrew began his music training at the DIT Conservatory of Music and Drama and the Royal Irish Academy of Music, where he studied pianoforte performance and music theory and was awarded distinctions in both a London College of Music performance diploma and an ABRSM teaching diploma.
 He graduated from University College Dublin with an honours BA in Music and French and also studied pipe organ for two years (he is currently organist at Church of Our Lady Seat of Wisdom at University College Dublin).
 More recently, Andrew was awarded distinction in a City and Guilds Higher Diploma in Sound Engineering and Music Technology, and in addition to a busy teaching schedule he also works as a freelance music producer, producing music for short films as well as a self-produced EP.
 Andrew has worked with a wide range of students of varying ages and levels both at the New School, where he has taught since 2011, and other schools in Dublin.
 He has also prepared students for examinations in both Piano and Music Theory with all major music examining bodies.